mygazthehealer/chocos-crafting-tweaks/REASON.md

 ### Lodestone

 - Convenient to substitute Chiseled Deepslate, Chiseled Blackstone for Chiseled Stone (consistent with general idea of Deepslate, Blackstone being substitues for Stone)
+- requiring Netherite Ingot as ingredient is arbitrarily expensive, Iron Ingot is more appropriate

 ### Blast Furnace, Armour Stand